NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 Answer:

-The answer is the option (a) and (d)
+The answers are options (a) and (d)

-We know that stress = FA and hence option a is correct
+We know that stress = $\frac{F}{A}$ and hence option a is correct

 Force balances the tension, which means T=F and hence option d is correct.